purplecabbage/phonegap-plugins/iOS/AudioEncode/README.md

 ## Adding the Plugin to your project ##

-Using this plugin requires [iPhone PhoneGap](http://github.com/phonegap/phonegap-iphone).
+Using this plugin requires [iPhone PhoneGap](http://github.com/phonegap/phonegap-iphone)

-1. Make sure your PhoneGap Xcode project has been updated.
+1. This plug in has been tested with Cordova/PhoneGap 2.1.0
 2. Add the .h and .m files to your Plugins folder in your project.
 3. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files in your html file(s).